-Land Use Action Item 1.4.9, Residential: Reduce the county's flag lot standards to be no less than twice the area otherwise required for a lot in the development (this area should excluding the flag stem of the lot).
-A flag lot should not be counted toward lot averaging calculations.
+Land Use Action Item 1.4.9, Residential Reduce the county's flag lot standards to be no less than twice the area otherwise required for a lot in the development.
+The area of a flag lot should not be counted toward lot averaging.